 Step 2: Get Phone Numbers, Emails Addresses, and Consent

 NOTE: SMS is available for phone numbers in the United States and Canada.
-The UK, Australia, Mexico, and Brazil by March 4, 2020.
+The UK, Australia, Mexico, and Brazil are coming soon.
 Learn more here.

 It is pivotal to collect subscriber phone numbers, email addresses, and consent before March 4th.
 This makes sure that you always have access to your audience, and also allows you to send content that doesn’t fit any of the Message Tags.